Puskar-Roy/Puskar-Roy/README.md

 ## 🧐 About

 - Hello, this is Puskar speaking.
-I'm a 22-year-old, fourth-year college student 👨‍🎓 who spends most of the day developing 🧑‍💻.
+I'm a 22 year-old, fourth-year college student 👨‍🎓 who spends most of the day developing 🧑‍💻.
 In my spare time, I go to college ✌.

 - 👨‍💻 Website: https://puskarroy.in
 - 📫 How to reach me: puskarroy600@gmail.com